Tips on how to make delicious homemade pesto made with fresh sweet basil, pine nuts, garlic and extra virgin olive oil.

 Add the nuts and process until well blended.

-Add cheese (unless you are freezing) and process until combined.
+Add the parmesan cheese (unless you are freezing) and process until combined.
 With the machine running, add olive oil in a slow, steady stream.
 After the oil is incorporated, turn off the processor and add salt and pepper to taste.

-Homemade Pesto Recipe with Pine Nuts
+Easy Pesto with Pine Nuts and Walnuts

 Ingredients